anachrocomputer/RC2014tester/README.md

 Data bus shorts or bad connections can cause the data storage tests to fail, while address bus problems will cause the addressing tests to fail.

+## Scope Loops

+When testing hardware with a non-storage scope
+(e.g. a traditional analog CRT scope), it's often useful to make a tight loop of just a couple of instructions that access the hardware in question.
+The 'U' and 'V' commands do this for I/O locations, writing and reading (respectively).
+Even when using tools such as a logic analyser, it may still be useful to examine a minimal loop that will generate signals such as Chip Select.

+To prevent the loop generating unnecessary I/O cycles, there is no check for a keypress to exit.
+Use the RESET button to exit the scope loops.

 ## Building from Source